fgrillo89/real-estate-scraper/README.md

 #create an instance of the Scraper class tailored to www.funda.nl
 scraper = get_funda_scraper(logger=logger)

-#scrape 'deep' the first 3 search results pages for the city of Rotterdam and store the results in a DataFrame
+"""scrape 'deep' the first 3 search results pages for the city of Rotterdam, and store the results in a DataFrame. because there are 15 listings per search result page, this will scrape 45 websites
-#because there are 15 listings per search result page, this will scrape 45 websites
+"""
 df = scraper.scrape_city(city='Rotterdam', pages=[1, 2, 3], deep=True)

 >>> df.columns